catid/blog2022/content/posts/pantheon.md

 After explaining that they were together for a week in over-clock: "We had 80 good years of marriage." -Waxman

 "I was right about pain, by the way.
 It may fade with time, but it's always there.
 Easy to find." -Maddie

+What makes eternal life possible?
+Well apparently a pinch of love, and someone to share it with.
+At least, it would be less lonely.